 Saturday of Week 4 of Ordinary Time – First Reading

-Commentary on Hebrews 13:15-17, 20-21
+Commentary on Hebrews 13:15-17,20-21

 Today we conclude our reading of the Letter to the Hebrews.
-The first part of the reading gives some more instruction on how the Hebrew Christians ought to behave:
+The first part of the reading gives some more instruction on how the Hebrew Christians ought to behave.

-First, they are to offer God an unending sacrifice of praise, not now a sacrifice of animals, but a verbal offering of praise that is made every time they acknowledge God’s name; and
+First, they are to offer God an unending sacrifice of praise, not now a sacrifice of animals, but a verbal offering of praise that is made every time they acknowledge God’s name.
+Second, they are to keep doing good works and sharing their resources, for instance, with other Christian communities in need of assistance and support.

 Third, they are to obey the leaders of their Christian communities who are pastorally responsible for them, and have to give an account of how well they carry out their responsibilities.
-Here the author is speaking of their present leaders and not those “first leaders” he mentioned earlier and who are already dead.
+Here the author is speaking of their present leaders and not those ‘first leaders’ he mentioned earlier and who are already dead.
 Clearly, dictatorial leadership is not condoned by this command.
 Respect for authority, orderliness and discipline in the church are taught throughout the New Testament.

 This obedience should be given willingly and joyfully and “not with sighing”.
-Their cooperation should make following the leadership a source of joy for them rather than something burdensome, in which case all are the losers.
+Their cooperation should make following the leadership a source of joy for them rather than something burdensome—in which case all are the losers.
 The purpose of obedience is not to dominate people, but to get all to work together in commitment to a common goal.

 The letter ends with a really beautiful prayer and blessing:

-I pray that the God of peace,
+Now may the God of peace,

-by the blood that sealed an eternal covenant,
+by the blood of the eternal covenant,

 through Jesus Christ,

-to whom be glory for ever and ever.
-Amen.
+to whom be the glory forever.

-It is a fitting end to this uplifting letter, a letter written to a community weighed down by discouragement and tempted to go back to their ancestral ways.
+It is a fitting end to this uplifting letter—a letter written to a community weighed down by discouragement and tempted to go back to their ancestral ways.
 Let us also find in it encouragement for the difficulties we face.

 Comments Off on Saturday of Week 4 of Ordinary Time – First Reading